EdoardoLaGreca/gentoo-inst/README.md

 gentoo-inst.sh
 ==============

 My own Gentoo installation script.
+Remember to edit it before running.

+⚠️ Work in progress, wait for the 1.0 release before using.

 ## Merits

-- It's lightweight.
+- It's short.
 - It's written in POSIX shell only.
 - It has no external dependencies.
 - It's readable.